Carmen Jacqueline Ho

-She is also a member of Harvard University's Research Cluster on Comparative Inequality and Inclusion at the Weatherhead Center for International Affairs and an affiliate with the Hospital for Sick Children (SickKids) Centre for Global Child Health.
+She is also a member of Harvard University's Research Cluster on Comparative Inequality and Inclusion at the Weatherhead Center for International Affairs and an affiliate with the Hospital for Sick Children's (SickKids) Centre for Global Child Health.
 Previously, she held a Fulbright at the Harvard T.H.
 Chan School of Public Health with the Takemi Program in International Health.

-Her research has been supported by grants and fellowships from the Social Sciences and Humanities Research Council of Canada (SSHRC), International Development Research Centre (IDRC), Canadian Federation of University Women, and Southeast Asia Research Group (SEAREG).
+Her work has been published in the American Political Science Review and The Lancet, as well as public outlets including The Washington Post and Stanford Social Innovation Review.
+Her research has been supported by grants and fellowships from the Social Sciences and Humanities Research Council of Canada (SSHRC), Canadian Federation of University Women, International Development Research Centre (IDRC), Ontario government, and the Southeast Asia Research Group (SEAREG).

 Ho, Carmen Jacqueline.
 Benevolent Policies: Bureaucratic Politics and the International Dimensions of Social Policy Expansion.
 American Political Science Review, 1-16. doi:10.1017/S0003055421000927

 Ho, Carmen Jacqueline, Hina Khalid, Kimberly Skead, and Joseph Wong.
 2022.
 "The politics of universal health coverage."
 The Lancet, 399 (10340): 2066-2074.

 - Harvard T.H.
 Chan School of Public Health, Takemi Program in International Health, Fulbright Canada Associate

 - SickKids (Hospital for Sick Children) Centre for Global Child Health, Catalyst Grant Co-Investigator

 - Southeast Asia Research Group (SEAREG), Young Southeast Asia Fellow